scalameta/metals/website/blog/2022-03-07-aluminium.md

 Thanks to changes made by [Duhemm](https://github.com/Duhemm), Metals on MacOS can now index monorepo workspaces much faster than before.
 After changes, we observed at times **over 10 times faster** indexing times in the workspaces where only a few submodules needed to be imported.

 Here are a few examples of indexing improvement.
-They are not actual benchmarks of any kind, but more of rough estimations of improvements in a couple example repos
+They are not actual benchmarks of any kind, but more of rough estimations of improvements in a couple of example repos.

 | Before      | After      |
 | ----------- | ---------- |